These homemade savory crêpes have a creamy cheddar, egg, and chive filling perfect for a hearty breakfast, fancy brunch, or dinner.

 Looking for other yummy recipes for a special breakfast or brunch?
 Why not try your hand at making homemade bagels next?
 Start with this onion bagel recipe.

 And here are a few other recipes you might want to check out.
-You can also see my full collection in my Breakfast archive.
+You can also see my full collection in my Breakfast archive or try this roundup of my Favorite French Breakfast Recipes.

 If you try this Breakfast Crêpes recipe, I would love to hear from you!
 Leave a comment below—I read them all, and your feedback is invaluable to me.